 Forming a Pennsylvania Limited Liability Company

-Congratulations again for working hard to become a business owner in Pennsylvania.
-The commonwealth allows you to form an LLC to protect your personal assets from your business structure in the event your business is sued.
-You’ve decided to operate your LLC as a business or decided to use it to hold assets such as real estate.
-Whatever your reason for forming your LLC, you must follow all the guidelines the Commonwealth requires.
+It’s time to congratulate yourself on working hard to become a business owner in Pennsylvania.
+Forming a Pennsylvania LLC allows you to protect your personal assets from your business structure in the event of your business being bankrupt or sued.
+When you form a Pennsylvania LLC, you must follow all of the guidelines that the Commonwealth requires.
 If you choose to get an EIN before conducting a name search, you may have to start the process over again if the forms are rejected.
 A registered agent can help you with all of the steps.

-An LLC in PA takes a lot of work to form and maintain.
-For example, after your LLC is approved, you should get business insurance.
-Business insurance helps you decrease the risks associated with business losses such as lawsuits.
-This means you can focus on growing your LLC in the Commonwealth.
+Forming an LLC in PA takes a lot of work to form and maintain.
+For example, after your Pennsylvania LLC is approved, you should get business insurance.
+Business insurance helps you decrease the risks associated with business losses.
 One type of insurance you should obtain for your LLC is general liability insurance.
 General liability insurance is a wide-range insurance policy that protects your LLC from lawsuits.

 Professional liability insurance is for service providers such as accountants and consultants.
 This insurance protects them from malpractice claims and other business errors.
 Workers’ Compensation insurance is required when you have employees and need to protect against job-related injuries, illnesses or deaths.

 Pennsylvania LLC filing requirements are complex.
 If you miss one step, your LLC forms may be rejected.
 This means you must restart the process of forming your business in the Commonwealth.
 You don’t want to go through the process of trying to complete every step when you’re trying to start and/or grow your business.
-The ideal option is to hire a professional service to make the process easier and stress free.
+The ideal option is to hire a professional service or registered agent to make the process easier and stress free.
 The professional LLC formation service does the work for you so you can form an LLC without any of the headache.